TapResearch/demo-apps/README.md

 Follow these docs to integrate into Unity: https://supply-docs.tapresearch.com/docs/3.x/basic-integration/sdk-integration/unity

-After importing the Tap Research unity package from the integration steps, you will find two sample files:

 **TapResearchExample.cs**  C# code that illustrates how to use the SDK.

 **TapResearchTestScene.unity** is a single button unity scene that displays the survey.